carltongibson/notes/source/sphinx/index.rst

 Sphinx was built with reStructuredText support.
-When Markdown became popular Sphinx lost a bit of popularity as people went in search of solutions that didn't require then to use a different markup language.
+When Markdown became popular Sphinx lost a bit of popularity as people went in search of solutions that didn't require them to use a different markup language.

 Two points to make here: